tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 that Developer Evangelist Chris Metcalf sent me a Google Calendar invitation for it.
 They've been doing this for about 19 months and have only missed two weeks!

-During my visit, I also talked about my findings and met everyone and learned a lot about how open data portals get implemented and managed.
+During my visit, I also talked about my findings, met everyone and learned a lot about the implemented of open data portals.

 ## Why
 After my talk, VP of marketing Saf Rabah asked me why I had done all of